avmotamed/blog/about/index.md

 ---

-I just wanted a place to document some of my work as I take my mixing of data wrangling and technology to the next level by first delving into Python, Bayesian analysis, and all the fun toolkits that go along with that.
+I just wanted a place to document some of my work as I take my mixing of data wrangling and technology to the next level by expanding my knowledge of Python and all the fun toolkits that go along with it, as well as diving into Bayesian analysis.